zoomzoom1011/zoomzoom1011.github.io/_pages/about.md

 Summary
 ======
-A Ph.D. who aims at finding data career opportunities with sufficient project experience in data analytics, data visualization, big data and machine learning.
-Strong knowledge of statistics, data analytics, and solid programming skills in Python and SQL
+A Ph.D. who aims at finding data career opportunities with sufficient project experience in ***data visualization, big data and machine learning***.
+Strong knowledge of statistics, data analytics, and solid programming skills in ***Python and SQL***

 Education
 ======